“So that he may live”

 This weave of tissues connects the entire front surface of the body from the top of the feet to the side of the skull in two pieces;

-When the hip is extended (as in standing) this line works like one continuous rubberband of integrated myofascia.
-We fully extend the SFL in shapes like the “cobra” or a swan dive.
-We shorten this line in a forward fold.
-We contract the lower portion to sweep the leg forward or upward, and just like a cat arching its back to protect throat and bowels; we contract our upper portion to create a defensive/ fetal position.
+When the hip is extended (as in standing) this line works like one continuous rubber band of integrated myofascia.
+To develop an understanding of this line in our own bodies, we can fully extend the SFL in shapes like the “cobra” or a swan dive, and shorten the line in movements like a forward fold.
+We contract the lower portion to sweep the leg forward or upward (like kicking motions or leg raises), and we contract our upper portion to round our upper body as in a fetal position.

 Self and Awe